 I set out to build a minimal cost CNC Machine with the goal of some basic aluminum capabilities and easily multi function.

 Hardware and printed parts available here.

-The only special tools needed are a hacksaw, and a drill to drill 4 holes.
+The only special tools needed are a hacksaw, and a drill to for 4 holes.

 This can be easily expanded to almost any length, width, and depth depending on rigidity required.
 Shorter lengths = more rigid.
-This is built using hardware store 3/4" (23.5mm OD) emt conduit. international version using 25mm OD is linked below.
+This is built using hardware store emt conduit (In the US it is sold as 3/4" (ID)), or as an upgrade you can use stainless steel tubing.